freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-roles-and-responsibilies/dialogue-placeholder.md

 # --description--

-What the video above to understand the context of the upcoming lessons.
+Watch the video above to understand the context of the upcoming lessons.

 # --assignment--